changediyasunny/Projects/CCC_Information_Services/README.md

 This is python library for validating datasource at CCC environment.

-`These applicaitons were developed as a part of my internshp and co-op at CCC Information Services, Chicago.`
+`These applicaitons were developed as a part of my co-op at CCC Information Services, Chicago.`

 **`Access will be given on request.`**